-Additional financing may be required for continued research and product development, additional clinical trials of new products, and production and marketing of Hextend and any other Company products that may be approved by FDA or foreign regulatory authorities.
-The time frame in which the Company may generate internally the funds necessary to carry on its planned operations depends upon its success in developing products and obtaining FDA and other regulatory approvals.
-It often takes many months for the FDA to complete its review of an NDA after clinical trials are complete and it can take several months for a pharmaceutical company to introduce a new drug to the market.
-Therefore, the Company may need to raise capital from time to time to meet its operating expenses until such time as it is able to generate sufficient revenues from product sales or royalties.
+Although the Company recently raised \$7,329,000 through the sale of common shares in a subscription rights offer, the Company may need to raise capital in the future to meet its operating expenses until such time as it is able to generate sufficient revenues from product sales or royalties.
+The Company's operating expenses will increase if it succeeds in bringing additional products out of the laboratory testing phase of development and into clinical trials.
+Additional financing may be required for the continuation or expansion of the Company's research and product development, additional clinical trials of new products, and production and marketing of Hextend and any other Company products that may be approved by FDA or foreign regulatory authorities.
 There can be no assurance that the Company will be able to raise additional funds on favorable terms or at all, or that such funds, if raised, will be sufficient to permit the Company to develop and market its products.
 Unless the Company is able to raise additional funds when needed, it is likely that it will be unable to continue its planned activities, notwithstanding the progress of its research and development projects.